• WHO WE ARE

-Aidan Gorman’s opposite field home run in the second turned out to a big winning blow in Friday’s 6-5 win over Tipp.
+Aidan Gorman’s opposite field home run in the second turned out to be a big winning blow in Friday’s 6-5 win over Tipp.
 (Press Pros Feature Photos)

 Two all-league pitching candidates struggled with command, but impressively hung around to give their respective teams a chance to win…Troy outlasts Tipp to sweep the 25-A series.

-Tipp City, OH – Troy’s Aidan Gordon thought he had hit the game’s first pitch Friday for a home run…a towering drive to right field at Tipp’s old ballpark that had to fight a 2o mile per hour wind if it was to leave the ballpark.
+Tipp City, OH – Troy’s Aidan Gorman thought he had hit the game’s first pitch Friday for a home run…a towering drive to right field at Tipp’s old ballpark that had to fight a 2o mile per hour wind if it was to leave the ballpark.

-The wind won, but Gordon salvaged a double out of it, and later scored to pace the Trojans to a 2-0 first inning lead over Tipp, and the Red Devils’ #1 starting pitcher Cayden McKinney.
+The wind won, but Gorman salvaged a double out of it, and later scored to pace the Trojans to a 2-0 first inning lead over Tipp, and the Red Devils’ #1 starting pitcher Cayden McKinney.

 Koverman,Staley, Dickerson proudly supports your favorite high school sports on Press Pros Magazine.

-That was only the beginning of McKinney’s issues, a commit to play at Northern Kentucky University next fall, as Troy came back in the top of the second and tatooed him for three more runs and three hits, including an opposite-field home run by Gordon, that left the Red Devils’ pitcher shaking his head over what more could go wrong.
+That was only the beginning of McKinney’s issues, a commit to play at Northern Kentucky University next fall, as Troy came back in the top of the second and tatooed him for three more runs and three hits, including an opposite-field home run by Gorman, that left the Red Devils’ pitcher shaking his head over what more could go wrong.

 As it turned out, the worst was behind him.